1. How are mentees selected?

-Mentees are selected based on the thoroughness of their application.
-We use the application to closely find a suitable Mentor who will be able to assist and support the Mentee’s transition to U-M, so complete answers that give us a comprehensive picture of the Mentee are very helpful.
+Mentees are selected based on the thoroughness of their application as well as their demonstrated understanding of the program and commitment to it.
+We use the application to closely find a suitable mentor who will be able to assist and support the mentee’s transition to U-M, so complete answers that give us a comprehensive picture of the mentee are very helpful.
 We also are limited to the number of spots we have in each academic discipline but do our best to provide as many mentoring opportunities for incoming students as possible.

 2. How are groups matched?

-The Mentorship staff assigns Mentees to their mentor groups according to similarities in academic interest, extracurricular activities, career goals, and other criteria described in application responses.
+The Mentorship staff assigns mentees to their mentor groups according to similarities in academic interest, extracurricular activities, and career goals.
 In the application, prospective mentees will be asked to indicate which criteria are most important to them.
-As stated above, we utilize prospective Mentee applications to determine group assignments.
-Considering the popularity of the program, we cannot always guarantee that a Mentee will be placed with Mentors who have identical interests but we do our best to make the most compatible matches possible.
+As stated above, we utilize prospective mentee applications to determine group assignments.
+Considering the popularity of the program, we cannot always guarantee that a mentee will be placed with mentors who have identical interests.

 4. Does the University Mentorship Program include a tutoring service?

 Mentorship is designed to help you expand your network with and beyond your assigned group.
 We sponsor large activities and encourage all participants to attend.
-These program-wide events provide you with a chance to meet other Mentees, Peers and Faculty/Staff Mentors.
-Consider your Mentorship group as a “home base” with a direct connection to over 300 other people at UM!
+These program-wide events provide you with a chance to meet other mentees, peer mentors and Faculty/Staff/Graduate Student (FSG) Mentors.
+Consider your mentorship group as a “home base” with a direct connection to more than 300 other people at U-M!

 6. What kinds of activities does the Mentorship Program sponsor?

-Due to the limited number of Peer Mentors representing Engineering, Kinesiology, Nursing, Music, etc., it is more competitive for Mentees looking specifically for Peer Mentors in those areas.
-However, the College of Engineering and Division of Kinesiology provides a number of mentoring programs for their students.
+Due to the limited number of Peer Mentors representing Engineering, Kinesiology, Nursing, Music, etc., it is more competitive for mentees looking specifically for Peer Mentors in those areas.
+However, some units provide mentoring programs specifically for their students.
 For more information visit the websites below:

 9. How does the University Mentorship Program differentiate from other mentorship opportunities on campus?

 Mentorship is designed to assist you with your overall transition to campus.
-By connecting you with a dedicated Peer Mentor and access to a cohort of Faculty/Staff /Graduate student mentors, our goal is to provide you with an immediate support network.
+Our goal is to provide you with an immediate support network by connecting you with a dedicated Peer Mentor and access to a cohort of FSG mentors.
 Participation is not based on housing, specific classes, or meetings.
-Many students take advantage of Mentorship in addition to other learning communities and programs.
+Many students take advantage of mentorship in addition to other learning communities and programs.
 We encourage you to make a personal decision based on your individual needs when applying to the University Mentorship Program.

-The University Mentorship Program is a program housed in the Office of New Student Programs, and coordinates with other branches of the ONSP office to provide services to UM students.
-Other initiatives housed in ONSP include Student/Parent/Transfer/International Orientation, Welcome to Michigan, Transfer Connections, Military and Veteran Services, UM Educational Theatre Company and Arts at Michigan.
+The University Mentorship Program is a program housed in the Office of New Student Programs (ONSP), and coordinates with other branches of the ONSP office to provide services to U-M students.
+Other initiatives housed in ONSP include student/parent/transfer/International orientation, Welcome to Michigan, Transfer Connections, Military and Veteran Services, University of Michigan Educational Theatre Company (UMetc).